Gentle, straightforward extraction in Greensboro, NC now helps you to avoid wisdom teeth complications later

 Like the appendix and tailbone, wisdom teeth are vestigial organs, which means they played important functional roles for our early human ancestors.
 As humans evolved, however, these organs no longer served a purpose.
 Our ancestors formerly had big, strong jaws to cut through fibrous plants and chewy, raw meats.
 Today, we don’t need such oversized and powerful jaws due to our softer diets.
 So, wisdom teeth represent interesting reminders of how people evolved.
 Unfortunately, while they’re not needed for easy and efficient chewing, like other vestigial organs, they can cause severe problems that affect our overall health and well-being due to their very presence.

-Drs Hatcher, Merrell, Isharani, and Coates take a preventive approach to dentistry.
+Drs Hatcher, Merrell and Isharani take a preventive approach to dentistry.
 We emphasize monitoring the development of your (or your child’s) teeth during regular exams and cleanings at the Triad Dentistry office.
 That way, we identify problems early when they’re easiest to treat and before wisdom teeth cause pain, swelling, chronic bad breath, and other problems that indicate these molars aren’t developing as they should be; for instance, these teeth can remain partially or entirely underneath the gum tissue, a condition known as “impaction.”
 By the time these last molars form and appear in your mouth, the jaws simply don’t have enough room to accommodate them.
 When your wisdom teeth are impacted, they can grow:

 - At an angle toward the second molar next door